Cale-Torino/ATTiny412_Magnetic_Reed_Notifier/README.md

 This can be for a variety of reasons maybe fake parts or a copy etc. etc. or maybe it is just a bad design.

-That being said a quick fix is to move the receiver further away from the transmitter.
+That being said a quick fix is to use the EN pin but this requires removing the 0ohm resistor and wasting a MCU pin on EN...

 Honestly I feel like sticking with the `FS1000A` the price for the value is way better it's not perfect but...

 - The simple design
 - The price
 - It just works, I tested it using 3.3v as well less range but works..
+- no EN pin
+- low current around 5.4mA @ 3.3V transmitting

 Problems I encounted are finding the 433 crystal and RF transistors for a decent price in South Africa.